Golem intends to be a worldwide, decentralized supercomputer, one that derives its computing power from every machine on its network.

 Once Golem proves itself as a cost-effective alternative to cloud computing platforms, it will provide its network members with an online computational cloud.
 As Golem’s technology advances, other advanced technologies may integrate with it, most notably Swarm, Whisper, IPFS/Filecoin, and DEVp2p.
 Such a development may very well offer an appealing alternative to the current data centers servicing the internet.
 Golem’s online computational cloud will precede its trial release as a globally decentralized supercomputer.

-However, the technology required to pull such supercomputing transactions can be rather daunting.
+However, according to IT Support Belleville IL, the technology required to pull such supercomputing transactions can be rather daunting.
 While verifying computations related to crypto transactions is a straightforward task, verifying heavier computations (the kind that might be used in supercomputing) is a far more difficult task.
+Selling technology doesn’t have to be a hassle.

 Unfortunately, its inability to quickly get a product off the ground has fuelled criticism toward the project.
 In response, Julian Zawistowski, CEO and founder of Golem, states that such delays are “typical for software development in general, and blockchain in particular, as we underestimate the complexity of what we want to do.
 You always underestimate how difficult it is, and this was obviously the case with us.”